-Since our law firm was established nearly 40 years ago in Oakland, California, we have handled numerous wrongful termination cases across the Bay Area and northern California.
+Since our law firm was established 40 years ago in Oakland, California, we have handled numerous wrongful termination cases across the Bay Area and Northern California.
 Our attorneys have successfully helped many individuals get their jobs back, recover financially and move forward with their lives.

 If you have been fired as an act of discrimination or in retaliation for complaining about illegal activity, contact us for a free consultation.
 We will help you understand your legal options.

 What Is Wrongful Termination?

 California is an at-will employment state.
 This means that an employer may terminate an employee at any time, with or without cause.
 However, there are exceptions to this rule and wrongful termination laws exist.